hipay/hipay-docs/hipay-professional-sdk-magento/1-Home.md

 ## Sub accounts

 You can receive transactions on different HiPay sub accounts depending on transaction parameters.
-To do so, just provide your HiPay Direct sub account IDs.
+To do so, just provide your HiPay Professional sub account IDs.